Ok, hikers and outdoor lovers. The #GreatPNW struggle is real.

 - The weather.
 We’ll get a cloud break.
 THERE.
 WILL.
 BE.
 SUN.
 Well, at least that’s what the weather forecasters predict.

 - The start of Trailhead Direct!!
-The 2019 season begins on April 20.
+The 2019 season began in April.

 - The launch of a new Trailhead Direct route to the Sky Country Trailhead at Cougar Mountain Regional Wildland Park.
 Check out the details here.